SaidAlkildani/EndoGyn/README.md

 ![Endogyn project image](images/Endogyn_banner_bg_1200px.jpg)

-An explorative Data Science and AI capstone project, where ovarian endometriosis and ovarian cancer are explored using machine learning.
+An explorative Data Science and AI capstone project, where ovarian endometriosis and ovarian cancer are investigated using machine learning.

+Said Alkildani, molecular biologist ([email](saidalkildani@gmail.com)).

+Andrew White, data analyst.

 ## Background

 **Endometriosis** is an understudied and painful condition impacting 10% of women globally [1].
-Research suggests an average of 8 years until diagnosis due to lack of disease knowledge [2].
-It is defined by the uterine tissue growth outside of the uterus.
-Additionally, those affected by endometriosis are at a higher risk of gynecologic cancers as endometriosis shares many of the cancer's characteristics.
+Research suggests an average of 8 years until diagnosis due to a lack of understanding of the disease [2].
+It is defined by uterine tissue growth outside of the uterus.
+Those affected by endometriosis are at a higher risk of gynecologic cancers.

 **Ovarian cancer** is the most common endometriosis-associated cancers [3], as well as the most lethal across gynecologic cancers.
 Many endometriosis hallmarks are shared with cancer hallmarks: angiogenesis, proliferation, evading the immune system, adhering, metastsis (according to one of the two pathogensis hypotheses) [4].

-This raises the question of whether there are conserved, as well as diverging, molecular programs at play.
+The hallmarks of endometriosis seem to be shared with those of cancer.
+Our project aims to answer the question of whether machine learning can help us infer blood-detectable proteins (using scRNA-seq data) that are either conserved or divergent across both conditions.

+This is a capstone project of the Data Science and AI bootcamp with neue fische GmbH.
+The idea here is that a stakeholder in bio-tech has asked for a blood-detectable protein panel that can distinguish between healthy patients and patients with either endometriosis or ovarian cancer.
+The idea here is that a blood test can be conducted preliminary to the highly invasive and painful diagnostic measures (intravaginal imaging, biopsies, etc.).

+Click [here](https://docs.google.com/presentation/d/1q4SzzaCRZfP-yF9CCFzsgsDom7Pc5h6qfQB2yhAlQn4/edit?usp=drive_link) to access the project presentation.

 ## Data
 | Condition| Dataset | Size | Patients | Cell Count| Cell Count post ETL |
 | -------- | ------- | ------- | ------- | ------- | ------- |